 We have assembled an experienced group of executives with deep scientific, business and leadership expertise in pharmaceutical and vaccine discovery and development, manufacturing, regulatory and commercialization.
 Mei Mei Hu, our co-founder and Chief Executive Officer, has been a member of the executive committee of UBI since 2010.
 Our board of directors is chaired by our co-founder Louis Reese, who has been a member of the executive committee of UBI since 2014.
-Our research efforts are guided by highly experienced scientists and physicians on our leadership team including Dr. Ulo Palm, our Chief Medical Officer, and Dr. Jean-Cosme Dodart, our Senior Vice President of Research.
-Our leadership team contributes a diverse range of experiences from leading companies including Allergan, Amgen, Eli Lilly, LEO, Merck, Novavax, Novartis, and Schering-Plough, and were executives in multiple successful mAb and vaccine launches.
-As of December 31, 2022, we have assembled an exceptional team of approximately 92 employees, the majority of whom hold Ph.D., M.D., J.D. or Master's degrees.
+Our research efforts are guided by highly experienced scientists and physicians on our leadership team including Dr. Jean-Cosme Dodart, our Senior Vice President of Research.
+Our leadership team contributes a diverse range of experiences from leading companies including AstraZeneca, Eli Lilly, Genentech, Merck, and Pharmacyclics, and were executives in multiple successful mAb and vaccine launches.
+As of December 31, 2023, we have assembled an exceptional team of 53 employees, the majority of whom hold Ph.D., M.D., J.D. or Master's degrees.
 We also have a highly experienced scientific advisory board consisting of leading doctors and scientists in relevant therapeutic areas.